elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 the front-end of our Phoenix application.

-We already installed Elm globally in the last chapter using npm, but in this chapter let's take a look at configuring Elm with Phoenix using Brunch.
+We already installed Elm globally in the last chapter using npm, but in this chapter let's take a look at configuring Elm with Phoenix using a tool called Brunch.

 ## Configuring Elm within Phoenix